Bachelor of Laws

 |Philosophy of Law||6|

-The Bachelor of Laws gives access to second cycle studies (Master) in the countries of the European Higher Education Area.
+The Bachelor of Laws provides access to second cycle studies (master’s degrees) in the countries in the European Higher Education Area.
+In addition, it provides direct access to the Master of Laws at the University of Andorra required for the professional practice of law in Andorra.